awfy/oopgameshow/README.md

-# An Object Orientated Game Show app
+# OOP game show app

 ![Screenshot of the app being used](ReadMePreview.png)